 - Carb Supplement with Boiled Egg Whites

-3. Fats: Fats are not required in post workout diet in large quantities.
-It does not mean that fats are totally restricted but are to be consumed in small quantity.
+Fats are not required in a post workout diet in large quantities.
+It does not mean that fats are totally restricted but are to be consumed in small quantities.
 Just like low fat peanut butter that contains a limited amount of fats but is a good source of protein, some amount of white butter or hung curd, are good options to be consumed post workout.

 - whole grains etc.

 Another essential micronutrient is magnesium, which prevents muscle spasm and relax muscles post workout.
 Food sources of magnesium include

 Water: Last but not the least; adequate intake of water is essential followed by workout as exercise causes water loss from the body.

 Human muscles comprise about 75% water and to recover and regrow, water is extremely eminent.
 Moreover, it facilitates the digestion of all nutrients, which are required for recovery after working out.